Khalil Amamra – MBA in Environmental Management

 Bukola Adetonwa – PhD in Management Studies

-Bukola Adetonwa is from Nigeria.
-She's in her first year studying a PhD in Management Studies.
+Bukola is from Nigeria, she is studying a PhD in Management Studies.

 The Bangor Business School is a great, supportive, multi-diverse establishment made up of very supportive lecturers who guide students through their academic journey.